ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Some notes about this type of fraud proof:

 1. Multi-round interactive fraud proving is considered efficient because it minimizes the work the L1 chain must do in dispute arbitration.
-Instead of replaying the entire transaction, Ethereum only needs to re-execute one step in the rollup's execution.
+Instead of replaying the entire transaction, the L1 chain only needs to re-execute one step in the rollup's execution.

 2. Bisection protocols reduce the amount of data posted on-chain (no need to publish state commits for every transaction).
 Also, optimistic rollup transactions don't have constrained by Ethereum's gas limit.
 Conversely, optimistic rollups re-executing transactions must make sure an L2 transaction has a lower gas limit to emulate its execution within a single Ethereum transaction.

+3. Part of the malicious asserter's bond is awarded to the challenger, while the other part is burned.
+The burning prevents collusion among validators; if two validators collude to initiate bogus challenges, they will still forfeit a considerable chunk of the entire stake.

+4. Both parties (asserters and challengers) are required to respond to each other's actions within the specified time window.
+Failure to respond promptly causes the defaulting party to forfeit the challenge.

-##### Why fraud proofs matter for optimistic rollups {#fraud-proof-benefits}
+#### Why fraud proofs matter for optimistic rollups {#fraud-proof-benefits}

 Fraud proofs are important because they facilitate *trustless finality* in optimistic rollups.
 Trustless finality is a quality of optimistic rollups that guarantees that a transaction—so long as it’s valid—will eventually be confirmed.